 The Hearing Loss Association of America® (HLAA) is the nation’s foremost membership and advocacy organization for people with hearing loss.
-The mission of HLAA is to open the world of communication for people with hearing loss through information, education, advocacy and support.
+The mission of HLAA is to open the world of communication for people with hearing loss through information, education, support and advocacy.
 HLAA’s programs and services include:

 Information and Support

 There are 48 million people with hearing loss in the United States.
 More than 60,000 individuals with hearing loss or their families have contacted HLAA asking for material, resources, support and referrals.
 Staff provides personalized responses to requests.